joexu22/llama2-finetune/Memo.md

 ## Analysis

-Long term thinking about the world of AI and intelligence

-Artificial Intelligence in the age of AI
+Age of Artificial Intelligence + Long Term Thinking

 ---

-How does this relate to the current business context
+How does this relate to the current business context?

 <>
 landscape of business